|Holy Innocents Hospital for Children, 1911|

 In ensuing years, the number of infants, toddlers and older boys and girls who needed Children’s Hospital continued to grow.
 From tonsillitis to injuries, from measles to scarlet fever to diphtheria, the medical needs of Alabama’s youngest never slowed.
 Antibiotics were still a miracle of the future and surgery was not yet an established practice.

-As it was from its first day of operation, Children’s Hospital turned no patient away.
 It operated through the generosity of private citizens, civic organizations and the tireless work of volunteers who organized doll bazaars and charity balls as fund-raisers.
 In 1923, Jefferson County’s newly established Community Chest—today’s United Way of Central Alabama—designated Children’s Hospital as one of its first beneficiaries.
 Creating financial stability for the hospital for the first time, the organization reimbursed the hospital for the difference between a patient’s total charge and what his or her family could afford to pay.

 By July 1924, the hospital was able to relocate to a new, two-story brick and concrete building it had built on the corner of 17th Avenue and 30th Street South with donations from the community.
 This $75,000, 50-bed facility gave area children expanded access to the latest medical care with the most caring of providers.
 It opened its first free clinic—an outpatient ward—in 1925.
 And just eight years later, the hospital opened a second building at the site, raising bed capacity by 50 and adding urgently needed surgical facilities, nursing quarters and an outpatient clinic.
 About this time, Children’s became a member of the American Hospital Association as the medical world was experiencing major breakthroughs in care, including the invention of penicillin.